brendt/stitcher.io/src/content/blog/2019-07-05-preloading-in-php-74.md

 ## Preloading in practice

-For preloading to work you, the developer, has to tell the server which files to load.
+For preloading to work, you, the developer, has to tell the server which files to load.
 This is done with a simple ((PHP)) script, so there's nothing to be afraid of.

 The rules are simple:

 - You provide a preload script and link to it in your php.ini file using `opcache.preload`
-- Every ((PHP)) file can be compiled and preloaded by calling `opcache_compile_file` on the file.
+- Every ((PHP)) file you want to be preloaded should be passed to `opcache_compile_file()`, from within the preload script

 Say you want to preload a framework, Laravel for example.
 Your script will have to loop over all ((PHP)) files in the `vendor/laravel` directory, and include them one by one.